bkleinen/bkleinen.github.io/classes/ws2019/info1/labs/exercise-10.md

 **World of You**

-1. Start with the bad Zuul game with tests - [your-zuul](https://github.com/htw-imi-info1/exercise10) -  and refactor it as discussed in the lectures.
+0. Start with the bad Zuul game with tests - [your-zuul](https://github.com/htw-imi-info1/exercise10) -  and refactor it as discussed in the lectures.
 If you are doing mole burrows instead of rooms, you can change the variable names as needed.
-2. The bored can prepare a multi-lingual version and use enums.
-You find the CommandWord.java enum and the adapted CommandWords.java classes in the subfolder [enums](https://github.com/htw-imi-info1/exercise10/tree/master/enums) in the repository.
+Don't forget to update the test cases whenever needed.

-2. Draw an  [object diagram](http://www.agilemodeling.com/artifacts/objectDiagram.htm) showing the state of your system just after it has been started.
+1. Draw an  [object diagram](http://www.agilemodeling.com/artifacts/objectDiagram.htm) showing the state of your system just after it has been started.
 Does it change if you issue a &#8220;go&#8221; command?
 (An [object diagram](http://www.agilemodeling.com/artifacts/objectDiagram.htm) shows the active instances of classes - objects - at a given time in the execution of a program, as opposed to a [class diagram](http://agilemodeling.com/artifacts/classDiagram.htm) that shows the classes defined in the program source code).

-3. Add a &#8220;look&#8221; command to your game.
+2. Add a &#8220;look&#8221; command to your game.
-4. Add an additional command (such as &#8220;eat&#8221;, which for now just prints out &#8220;You have eaten now and are not hungry any more&#8221;.
+3. Add an additional command (such as &#8220;eat&#8221;, which for now just prints out &#8220;You have eaten now and are not hungry any more&#8221;.
 In the next exercise, when we have added items, you can make it so that you can only eat if you have found food.
-5. Implement an improved version of printing out the command words.
+4. Implement an improved version of printing out the command words.
-6. Add another command &#8211; did you have to change the Game class?
+5. Add another command &#8211; did you have to change the Game class?
 Why or Why not?

+6. (For the bored) Prepare a multi-lingual version and use enums.
+You find the CommandWord.java enum and the adapted CommandWords.java classes in the subfolder [enums](https://github.com/htw-imi-info1/exercise10/tree/master/enums) in the repository.

-7. (For the bored) What is an model-view-controller architecture?
+7. (*Special Challenge* / For the bored) What is an model-view-controller architecture?
 Adapt your code to follow this architecture pattern.